pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 pulumi config set node_environment development
 ```

-And then add them to the top of our program with the rest of the configuration
+Then, we need to add them to the top of our program with the rest of the
-variables.
+configuration variables.
+Let's see what the whole program looks like next.

-## Putting it all together
+## Put it all together

 Now that we know how to create a container we can complete our program.